Cowichan Rotary clubs helping sow Hospice House gardens - Lake Cowichan Gazette

 And Rotarians from Mill Bay to Ladysmith are adding a special touch.

-The Rotary Clubs of Duncan, Duncan Daybreak, Ladysmith, Chemainus and South Cowichan have teamed up to raise the money, labour and materials to build The Rotary Gardens at Hospice House on the grounds surrounding the facility.
+The Rotary Clubs of Duncan, Duncan Daybreak, Ladysmith, Chemainus and South Cowichan have teamed up to raise the money, labour and materials to build Cowichan Hospice House Gardens on the grounds surrounding the facility.

 Originally quoted at almost $400,000 the Rotary Clubs will put their combined fundraising skills and resources together to bring the project to completion.